-All MiniTherapy donkeys have been rescued from slaughter by the Equine Rescue Network.
-Most came from the 'killpens' in Texas.
-The donkeys typically arrive unhandled and scared, but after several weeks of love and good care they become sweet and docile.
-The donkeys that are the most suited for the revered job as "Therapy Donkey" are moved to Donkey Hill which is located a the the Service Dog Project in Ipswich, Mass.
+All MiniTherapy donkeys (and mini horses) have been rescued from slaughter by the Equine Rescue Network.
+Most came from the 'kill pens' in Texas.
+They typically arrive unhandled and scared, but after several weeks of love and good care they become sweet and docile.
+The donkeys that are the most suited for the revered job as 'Therapy Donkey" are moved to Donkey Hill which is located a the Service Dog Project in Ipswich, Mass.

 The process begins when ERN rescues arrive to quarantine in Boxford, Massachusetts for a month of R&R. Next, they are moved to Hamilton for training.
 Finally, the therapy donkeys and mini-horses are moved to the Service Dog Project in Ipswich, Massachusetts.
 The Service Dog Project is an organization that provides balance dogs (Great Danes) to mobility impaired individuals.
-SDP's 14 acre farm is frequented by veterans and disabled who mingle with the great danes.
+SDP's 14 acre farm is frequented by veterans and the disabled who mingle with the Great Danes.

-Donkey Hill is a new addition for SDP is the result of a strategic partnership with the Equine Rescue Network (ERN).
+Donkey Hill, a new addition for SDP, is the result of a strategic partnership with the Equine Rescue Network (ERN).
 Well, not the strategic - SDP's founder is Carlene White, whose daughter is Janine Jacques, founder of ERN.

-On Sundays at 10:30am Veterans and Visitors are welcome to join the donkey walk, which is either a 1/2 mile walk or a 2 mile walk at a Donkey's pace (very, very, slow).
-The 1/2 walk is wheelchair accessible and the 2 mile walk is through the scenic woods.
+On Sundays at 10:30am, veterans and visitors are welcome to join the donkey walk, which is either a 1/2 mile walk or a 2 mile walk at a donkey's pace (very, very, slow).
+The 1/2 mile walk is wheelchair accessible and the 2 mile walk is a scenic route through the woods.

-Finally, we do have two specially trained donkeys that are available to visit those who need a little donkey love.
-They have been known to visit Nursing Homes, Hospice, Children's Hospitals, and returning veteran ceremonies.
+Finally, we do maintain two specially trained minis that are available to visit those who need a little mini-love.
+They have been known to visit nursing homes, hospice care centers, children's hospitals, and returning veteran ceremonies.
 For more information, please contact Marianne at 781-799-8235.

 Buddy was rescued by Equine Rescue Network in 2015.
 He was an orphan foal traveling with a small herd of unwanted donkeys.
 We collected and saved the small group and brought him home.
 Buddy is a Certified Rescue Donkey and has been trained to behave himself accordingly in public spaces.
 He is a very sweet little guy, but a bit of a ham.

 Daisy was one of the wildest donkeys we rescued.
-When we unloaded her from the trailer she ran around so scared she jumped the fence.
+When we unloaded her from the trailer she ran around so scared and she actually jumped the fence.
 It was one week before she let anyone touch her.
 Two weeks into her rescue, and she had progressed to following people around for love and kisses.
 She loves to be scratched and nose kisses are her favorite.

-Maude was rescued from the dooms of the killpens in Texas.
-When she arrived she was frightened, skinny and pregnant.
-Six months later, her baby Pockets arrived.
-And soon after Clover was rescued too.
+Maude was rescued from the dooms of the kill pens in Texas.
+When she arrived, she was frightened, underweight and pregnant.
+Six months later, her baby, Pockets, arrived.
+Soon after, Clover was rescued too.
 They all cohabitate permanently at the farm.
-There are other donkeys too that are rescued, work-in-process donkeys that are looking for loving homes homes.
-Donkey hill is a very busy place!
+There are other donkeys too that are rescued; these are considered work-in-progress donkeys that are looking for loving homes.
+Donkey Hill is a very busy place!